Copywriting: Internet

-The Internet has expanded the range of copywriting opportunities to include landing pages and other web content, online advertisements, emails, blogs, social media and other forms of electronic communications.
+The internet has expanded the range of copywriting opportunities to include landing pages and other web content, online advertisements, emails, blogs, social media, and other forms of electronic communication.

-The Internet has brought new opportunities for copywriters to learn their craft, do research and view others' work.
+The internet has brought new opportunities for copywriters to learn their craft, do research and view others' work.
 Clients, copywriters and art directors can more readily find each other, making freelancing a viable job option.
 There are also many new websites that make becoming a freelance copywriter a much more organized process.
+In recent years, Generative AI tools have opened up copywriting to small business owners and non-copywriters.

-Experimenting and ongoing re-evaluation is part of the process.
+Experimenting and ongoing re-evaluation are part of the process.

 Search engine optimization (SEO)

 Web copy may include among its objectives the achievement of higher rankings in search engines.
-Originally, this involved the strategic placement and repetition of keywords and phrases on web pages, but writing in a manner that human readers would consider normal, as well as their inclusion into Meta tags, page headings and subheadings.
+Originally, this involved the strategic placement and repetition of keywords and phrases on web pages, but writing in a manner that human readers would consider normal, as well as their inclusion into meta tags, page headings, and sub-headings.
+In the case of Google, a copywriter would tailor content to its "E-E-A-T" algorithm, which ranks search results based on experience, expertise, authoritativeness, and trustworthiness.

-But times have moved on, and "on-page optimization" now involves the consideration of semantic words and phrases (i.e. those that mean the same or are connected).
-Copywriting for SEO also includes what is written on pages that link to the page concerned, especially on the text used in the link, but this must not be overdone.
-There has been (and continues to be) a great deal of research on the subject as things slowly evolve.

 Book publishing

-In book publishing, flap copy or jacket flap copy is the summary of a book which appears on the inside of a hardcover dust jacket; back cover copy is similar text, usually briefer, on the outside back cover; and catalog copy is a summary written for a publisher's catalog.
-This is another way of how copywriting uses writing to persuade the customer to develop interest in the product.
+In book publishing, the back of the book contains a blurb that presents a summary or details pertaining to the information inside.
+The author uses the back cover to grab the attention of the audience as well as provides the information for what the book contains and persuades the customer to develop an interest in the product.

+Business-to-business (B2B)

+B2B businesses sell their products and services to other companies, instead of regular customers.
+For instance, the manufacturers sell their products to warehouses, factories, etc. Copywriters produce sales content to describe the benefits of purchasing the products.
+The tone is typically formal, conversational, and clear.
+Since businesses explore various vendors before buying the product, there should be a lot of engaging and appealing fresh content.
+B2B marketing materials include e-books, infographics, press releases, web pages, email sequences, scripts for podcasts, webinars, and so forth.

+Brand copywriting

+The main objective is to increase brand awareness among the target audience so that a customer thinks about the company first before buying a product.
+The copywriters craft a unique story that resonates with the target audience, promoting or selling a product or an idea using creative campaigns for the target audience.

+Business to customer (B2C)

+B2C businesses aim to sell products and services directly to customers.
+The main goal is to persuade the customer to take prompt action.
+Prominent examples are supermarkets, brick-and-mortar stores, online stores, and so on.
+The copywriters uses long content with consistent branding, bulletin points, sub heads, shorter sentences, and paragraphs to highlight the features of the products.